 Ask the breeder how old she is and how many litters she has had.
 Each litter puts a toll on the mother so don’t buy from a breeder that pushes the dog too far.

 Another thing to ask about is their lineage.
 There are two questions you should ask about the puppy’s family tree.

-The first question to is ask is how inbred the puppies are.
+The first question to ask is how inbred the puppies are.
 Dogs that have some of the same parents on both sides of the family are more likely to have hereditary health conditions.
 Parents that are unrelated are preferable.

 What To Ask About Diet

 Depending on when you are allowed to bring home your puppy, you might want to check on the pup’s diet.
 Puppies need their mother’s milk for the first few weeks of their life.
 Ask your breeder about weaning and whether the pups have started eating solid food.